YZ-social/Yz.social/README.md

 ## Running a Mirror

-You can run a complete server with:
+You can run a complete application server with:

 ```
 npm install yz.social # Oops!
 FIXME Not published to npm yet!